 The comment field and posted comments only appear within individual blog posts, not on the blog's landing page.
 In some templates, visitors click Comment to open the comment field.
 The location and appearance of the Comment text varies between templates.

-If you enable Allow Anonymous Comments in Comments Settings, visitors can comment without logging into a Squarespace account.
+Enable Allow Anonymous Comments in Comments Settings to allow visitors to comment.
 After clicking Post Comment, they'll need to enter a name in the Name field before they can click Comment as Guest.
 If they want, they can also include an email address and website URL.

 Interact with comments